GuruMaps/AndroidManual/03-settings.md

 #### Preferred language order

-In some regions objects on the map in addition to local names have names in other languages.
-Map will show the names on the first language in this list if exists.
+In some regions, objects on the map in addition to local names have names in other languages.
+A map will show the names on the first language in this list if exists.
 It may be useful for multilingual countries, such as Belgium where Dutch, French and German share official language status.

 ![](/assets/fonts_and_language.png)